Framework

 Competences LT1 Beginner LT2 Advanced Learner LT3 Early career professional LT4 Advanced professional LT5 Expert

-evaluative skills - can estimate quality of translations by others can judge quality of translations by others can systematically assess translations can justify choices made in translations
+evaluative skills is able to justify choices made in translations can estimate quality of translations by others can judge quality of translations by others can systematically assess translations -

 comparison of translations can recognize differences between translations can interpret differences between translations of the same text can evaluate differences between translations can practise translation criticism -